michelled/weavly.org/src/activities/human-robots.md

 * Spatial
 * Sequencing
 * Debugging
-* Social skills/Communication (i.e. turn-taking)
+* Social skills (i.e. turn-taking)

 ## Level Up!

 * The moderator and players can switch roles.
-This time, players get to control the moderator and bring them back to the desired destination
+This time, players get to control the moderator and bring them back to the desired destination.
-* You can use some of the available objects in the environment, such as furniture as roadblocks so your players can build more complex programs
+* You can use some of the available objects in the environment, such as furniture as roadblocks so your players can build more complex programs.
-* If the “robot” is blindfolded, learners can notice the importance of clear and precise directions
+* If the “robot” is blindfolded, learners can notice the importance of clear and precise directions.